Sensei David Brough

 David trained on and off with several Shotokan karate clubs through his University education, training in Aberdeen, Manchester, and Wilmslow.
 During this time David had the opportunity to train with many great Karateka (e.g. Senseis Kanazawa (10th Dan), Kato (9th Dan), Kagawa (8th Dan) and others).

 In 2006 David started training Ju Jitsu with Sensei Andy Smith (2nd Dan) in Wilmslow.
 David competed at national and international competitions winning medals in all categories.
 He received his black belt in October 2011 graded by Senseis Pape (10th Dan), Goeghegan (9th Dan), and Rhodes (6th Dan).
-In August 2015 David was awarded 2nd Dan graded by Senseis Pape (10th Dan), Goeghegan (9th Dan), Idle (7th Dan), Asbery (7th Dan) and Rhodes (6th Dan).
-David has been a qualified Level 2 Coach (BJJAGB) since 2010 and Level 3 Coach (BJJAGB) since 2016.
+In August 2015 David was awarded 2nd Dan graded by Senseis Pape (10th Dan), Idle (7th Dan), and Asbery (7th Dan).
+In July 2018 David was awarded 3rd Dan graded by Senseis Pape (10th Dan), Asbery (7th Dan), and Pryce (6th Dan).
+David is a qualified Level 3 Coach (BJJAGB).